 Let me warn you right from the get-go.
 You’re hearing this from a guy that is pretty darn close to totally anti-debt.
 Now that I’ve disclaimed my bias, let’s discuss briefly an early mortgage pay off.
 Should you do it?
 Maybe.

-I discussed a lot of the issues with mortgages, interest, saving that interest, tax-deductible interest, etc. in a discussion on the 15 vs 30 year mortgage question and the tax advantage of owning your home.
+I discussed a lot of the issues with mortgages, interest, saving that interest, tax-deductible interest, etc. in a discussion on the 15 vs 30 year mortgage question.

 We’ll just breeze over the issues once again here, then you’ll be armed with the information you need to answer that immortal question: Should I pay off my mortgage early?